-Born from that philosophy, Keepabl is proud to present the Privacy Stack to help organisations, public and private, clarify and organise the resources they need to stay compliant with GDPR.
-We’ve found it extremely useful in talking to clients directly or at events about what they need for GDPR compliance – it really seems to resonate.
+We’ve found it extremely useful in talking to clients about what they need for GDPR compliance – it really seems to resonate.
 We hope you find it helpful.

-While each organisation may claim to be unique, all have common problems in addressing their GDPR obligations – and many are struggling to work out just exactly how to handle compliance.
-The December 2018 UK SME survey by Aon revealed 50% of UK SMEs are still confused by GDPR, ranging from 40% in Finance and Legal (Legal still at 40%…) to Construction at 58%.
+While each organisation may claim to be unique, all have common problems in addressing their GDPR and broader Privacy obligations – and many are struggling to work out just exactly how to handle that compliance.

-The Privacy Stack is exactly that for GDPR compliance, with the addition of essential humanware.
+The Privacy Stack is exactly that for Privacy compliance, with the addition of essential humanware!

 It all starts with your own people.
 Someone at the organisation (preferably more than one) has to roll their sleeves up and become the Privacy Champion.
 They then need to get support for and manage the initial ‘get compliant’ project, enthusing and involving the rest of the business.